leolin16/Leo.Data.Science/notebooks/Categories/Recommendation-System/README.md

    5. find the nearest neighbors of the user - to be the products to recommend to the user
 2. Find products liked by similar users - collaborative filtering
    1. uses only user behavior data
-   2. extract rating(explicit{ask consumer to rate or thumb up/down} or implicit{things customers click/purchase/consume}) for per user per product
+   2. extract rating(explicit{ask consumer to rate or thumb up/down} or implicit{things customers click/purchase/consume/pageview}) for per user per product
    3. get rating matrix with user as y axis and products as x axis
    4. fill in the blank cells(product with no user rating) with ML techniques (nearest neighbor model - use the ratings of "most similar" users/latent factor analysis - solve for underlying factors that drive the ratings)
-      1. measure distance of users
-         1. Euclidean Distance(physical distance), x is dimension 1, y is dimension 2: $\sqrt{(x_2-x_1)^2+(y_2-y_1)^2+...[nth]}$
-         2. Correlation Distance: how in sync the variations or deviations from the mean are for each of the value, x is value of each dimension for the first element, y is value of each dimension for the second element: $$
-         3. Hamming Distance
 3. Find complementary products(above 2 are substitutable for each other, while here is complementary) - association rules learning
    1. Conditional Probabilities
    2. Help create offers for buyers of a certain product